 A weatherproof ridge bottomed bird.
-Isaiah has been created using grogged white clay, decorated with home-made slips and coloured glazes, then covered in a clear glaze.
-Named after one of our youngest youth club members, Isaiah has a beautiful royal blue feathered chest and a black shiny beak.
-He has a very small crack on the surface underneath, however this will be un-noticeable once he's gazing at you from your roof, and will not affect the bird's longevity when displayed outdoors.
+Isaiah has been created using grogged white clay, decorated with a home-made slips and covered in a clear glaze.
+Named after one of our youngest youth club members, Isaiah has a beautiful bright blue feathered chest, light grey colouring and a beautiful shiny black beak.
+He has a slight surface crack on the bottom, however this will be un-noticeable once they are gazing at you from your roof, and will not affect the bird's longevity when displayed outdoors.

 The Portland Pigeon is a bespoke ceramic piece, created in collaboration with local residents of Portland Street, Stoke On Trent.
 Like many of our projects, it started when we noticed something that needed doing.
 Our building had a hole in the roof – we needed a ridge tile to fix the hole – and we thought about making it a decorative one – adorned with a pigeon!
 From there we also developed a range of pigeon sculptures that can be attached to the roof, or placed anywhere in the garden or home.

 Homing pigeons are our inspiration.
 They travel long distances, through treacherous weather conditions to come home.
 Stoke On Trent is home to a lot of pigeon fanciers and racers – so it seems fitting that this working pigeon be The Portland Inn Project mascot.

 A decorative ridge tile is the triangular tile that goes on your roof or ‘finial’.
 Some people have other birds, like owls or eagles and some have gargoyles!

 By purchasing a pigeon and installing it on your roof (wherever you may live), or displaying it in your house, you are demonstrating your support for our project.
 They can be housed anywhere you like and are suitable for all weather conditions – apart from a hurricane.